livingcool/doc-ops-agent/README.md

-# Doc-Ops Agent: User & Setup Guide
+# DocSmith: User & Setup Guide

-Welcome to the Doc-Ops Agent!
+Welcome to DocSmith!
 This guide provides all the necessary steps to set up, configure, and run this project.
-This agent is an AI-powered tool that automatically generates documentation for your code changes and creates pull requests with the updates.
+DocSmith is an AI-powered tool that automatically generates documentation for your code changes and creates pull requests with the updates.

 ## 1. Overview

-The Doc-Ops Agent listens for merged pull requests in a GitHub repository.
+DocSmith listens for merged pull requests in a GitHub repository.
 When a PR is merged, it triggers the following workflow:

-1.  **Analyzes the code diff** using an AI model (OpenAI).
+1.  **Analyzes the code diff** using an AI model (Google Gemini).
 2.  **Determines if the change is significant** enough to warrant a documentation update.
-3.  **Searches for relevant existing documentation** in the codebase using a vector store (FAISS).
+3.  **Retrieves relevant existing documentation** snippets from a vector store.
-4.  **Generates new, updated documentation** based on the code changes and the old docs.
+4.  **Generates new or updated documentation** based on the analysis and retrieved snippets.
-5.  **Creates a new pull request** in the repository with the AI-generated documentation.
+5.  **Creates a new pull request** with the documentation changes.

 ## 2. Core Technologies

-*   **Backend**: Python, FastAPI, LangChain, PyGithub, Gemini api
+*   **Backend**: Python, FastAPI, LangChain, Google Gemini, PyGithub
-*   **Frontend**: React, Server-Sent Events (SSE) for live logging, Vercel
+*   **Frontend**: React, Server-Sent Events (SSE) for live logging
 *   **Vector Store**: FAISS for efficient similarity search
-*   **Deployment** : Render

 ## 3. Prerequisites